 Considering that these shoes are built to perform well over longer distances

 , it should come as no surprise that breathability was a primary focus in their design.
-The high grade breathability certainly comes in handy when running longer distances, such as a 5K or a half marathon.
+The high-grade breathability certainly comes in handy when running longer distances, such as a 5K or a half marathon.
 This impressive ventilation can be attributed mainly to the AIRmesh upper with its design that emphasizes airflow and cushion in equal parts.
-Other features that aid in these shoes’ breathability are its lighter weight and responsive outsole, which both work to eliminate excessive stress while running that could cause heat to generate.
+Other features that aid in these shoes’ breathability is its lighter weight and responsive outsole, which both works to eliminate excessive stress while running that could cause heat to generate.
 As a result, the Mizuno Wave Catalyst maintains cool and dry throughout the entirety of your running session.

 While these shoes may appear fairly basic at first, closer examination will reveal much more under the hood.
 First off, a variety of color options are available for the Wave Catalyst.
 This is a nice design feature not always implemented in quality running shoes like these.
 Even looking beyond the color, however, will reveal a stylish and innovative design.
 At the center of this design is the RunBird logo, a beautiful graphic symbolic of Mizuno.
 This symbol is rooted in the Japanese conception of athletics and it serves as both a badge of quality design and an indication of deeper cultural significance.